Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1841.

 Location.
-Marker is missing.
-It was located near 29° 45.784′ N, 95° 21.693′ W. Marker was in Houston, Texas, in Harris County.
-It was in Downtown Houston.
-Marker could be reached from the intersection of Travis Street and Congress Street, on the left when traveling north.
+29° 45.784′ N, 95° 21.693′ W. Marker is in Houston, Texas, in Harris County.
+It is in Downtown Houston.
+It can be reached from the intersection of Travis Street and Congress Street, on the left when traveling north.
 Touch for map.
-Marker was in this post office area: Houston TX 77002, United States of America.
+Marker is in this post office area: Houston TX 77002, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-The Kennedy Bakery (within shouting distance of this marker); Old Market Square (within shouting distance of this marker); Houston Cotton Exchange and Board of Trade
+At least 8 other markers are within walking distance of this marker: The Kennedy Bakery (within shouting distance of this marker); Old Market Square (within shouting distance of this marker); Houston Cotton Exchange and Board of Trade (within shouting

 Paid Advertisement